Paley-Lab/risch_paley_axSpA_AAU_pathogenic_cd8t/README.md

 ## Data availability

 - **Raw sequencing data:** deposited in dbGaP under accession **[TBD]**.
 - **Processed data objects** are available on Zenodo (doi:10.5281/zenodo.21998424).
+Data deposited there:
+  - Processed count matrices for the saturation mutagenesis experiment
-  - Full processed high-throughput TCR-seq matrices (TIRTL-seq) for Figure 2 are available on Zenodo.
+  - Full processed high-throughput TCR-seq matrices (TIRTL-seq) for Figure 2
-  - For the single-cell datasets, metadata matrices needed to reproduce our filtering and annotations from the raw data are available on Zenodo.
+  - CellRanger outputs for the single-cell datasets, along with metadata matrices needed to reproduce our filtering and annotations

 ## Contact